anzhehong/Software-Reuse/README.md

 > Additionally, I'd like to tell you something intresting about the name.
 >
 > Cause many groups use `Netty` to accomplish the tasks, which we hadn't know it before they told us, and we choose `ActiveMQ` to be the main part of message middleware, in which way we will not care things about `Socket`.
 It may be a bad thing for learning the useful thing, `Socket`.
-Therefore we choose a name sounds like `Naughty` to mix up. hhhhh...there seems to be nothing deserves laughing, right?...
+Therefore we choose a name sounds like `Naughty` to make up. hhhhh...there seems to be nothing deserves laughing, right?...

 # Directory